 For as long as I can remember, I have loved rotisserie chicken.
 The tenderness of the meat outdoes anything I’ve ever been able to bake in an oven or fry in a skillet.
 But since I don’t have a rotisserie, I’ve always purchased my birdies at Whole Foods (the only place I’ve ever been able to find a clean rotisserie chicken!).

-When I wrote my first cookbook, I started learning a bit more about cooking meats in a slow cooker.
+When I wrote my first cookbook, (amazon affiliate link) I started learning a bit more about cooking meats in a slow cooker.
 I experimented with several and quickly realized that a rotisserie style chicken was completely doable in a slow cooker.
 And the best part (in my humble opinion), is that you also get some gravy and chicken stock out of the deal.
-Not to shabby for one little bird!
+Not too shabby for one little bird!

 - Clean Eating Whole Roasted Chicken